 Why menopause may have evolved has been debated for decades.
 But researchers do tend to agree on the fact that this stage of life confers some advantages toward survival.
 Not only for older women, but for daughters and grand-children.
 They also agree on something else to do with menopause.

-This is the conclusion I came to as I did my own studies on women’s health as they age.
-Menopause is the gateway to changes in the body that accelerate ageing.
-It’s why I have placed the MyMT™ 12 week programmes within ageing research.
+This is the conclusion I came to as I did my own studies on women’s health and ageing.
+Menopause is the biological gateway to changes in the body that accelerate ageing.
+It is the opposite life-stage to puberty.
+Which is why I’ve situated the MyMT™ 12 week programmes within ageing research.
 Or should I say, ‘healthy ageing research’!
 Not all ageing is healthy.
 You’ve heard me say in my blogs before that ageing itself is inflammatory (there is a new term called ‘inflammaging’ coined by ageing researchers).

 Inflammation in the body makes our symptoms worse.